 The Y is made up of people of all ages and from every walk of life working side by side to strengthen communities.
 Together we work to ensure everyone, regardless of gender, income, faith, sexual orientation or cultural background has the opportunity to live life to its fullest.
 We share the values of caring, honesty, respect and responsibility—everything we do stems from it.

 At the YMCA of Darke County, no one is turned away due to inability to pay program or membership fees.
 The Y maintains a scholarship program for youth, adults and families who demonstrate financial need.

 Special people have special needs and the Y is a good place for those in need to develop physically and socially, and learn to lead healthy lives.
 Groups such as Wayne Industries, Special Olympics, Big Brothers Big Sisters and Michael’s Home are able to enjoy the YMCA of Darke County every year.

-The Child Development Centers in Greenville and Versailles service nearly 150 children from Darke County.
+The Child Development Center in Greenville services nearly 100 children from Darke County.
 From as young as six weeks old through fourth grade, the Y provides full-time day care in a setting that is safe, secure and offers children a warm and loving environment in which to grow.
 With help from the United Way, the Y is able to provide families in need with quality child care that is close to home.
 We have part-time care available for children in the Infant Room through Day Care II.